sjl/.plan/README.markdown

 Started the BS522 homework, but I just don't have the willpower to deal with the tedium of this today.
 I'll get it done tomorrow.

+Looked at some BWT transform videos.
+I think I understand it a little better now, though not sure if I'll retain it.
+I need to write it down at some point if I really want to remember it (is it worth it?).

+## 2024-02-05

+Read part of the chapter on BWT in the Bioinformatics Algorithms textbook.
+It's… really not great.
+They have a really weird way of presenting algorithms that's long and rambly and does a lot of unnecessary work to actually explain things.
+Sometimes they go on for a page about something trivial, and other time gloss over major points.

+I think I need to find a better source to review for tomorrow.
+Found
+<https://james.fabpedigree.com/bwt.htm> which is actually pretty nice because it
+shows how to *efficiently* do this, albeit with godawful terse C code.
+After going through it and deciphering the stupid C programmer shortcuts… I think I finally get it.
+At least the efficient compression and decompression side of things.
+Took me a long time, but it feels good.

+BWT fried my brain, so I'm procrastinating the tedious BS522 homework til tomorrow.
+Sorry, future self.

+## 2024-02-06

+Slept late, missed BS522.
+Need to watch the VOD tomorrow.

+BI529 about BWT.
+Easy given that I figured it out yesterday, though there were some new data structures that we'll need for string matching (which I still haven't figured out — only the decompression).

+Had a stroke of luck with respect to the BS522 homework — they pushed the due date back to Sunday (four more days) so I've got a few more days to deal with it.
+That's a relief.

+BI545, about novel transcript identifications.

+## 2024-02-07

+Spent a ton of time trying to decipher what the BI529 homework was trying to ask for.
+Not fun.

+BI602.
+Paper was about using machine learning to predict CRISPR off target scores for various sgRNA configurations.

+## 2024-02-08

+BS522.
+Feels like we're moving incredibly slowly now, but the homeworks are still painful.
+Very strange.

+BI529, BWT matching.
+Going to try to make sure I understand what's actually happening here.